 Faculty members who cannot attend an assigned class shall notify their students and Department Chair as soon as possible, and preferably in advance.
 Faculty members are asked to notify the Department Administrative Assistant or Chair and the Registrar immediately whenever unable to teach because of illness.

+3. Syllabi: Faculty members are required to provide their students the semester’s course syllabus (see Part Two, Article III [Academic Policies], Section A).

-3. Academic Advising: Faculty members are responsible for giving conscientious and informed guidance to student advisees.
+4. Academic Advising: Faculty members are responsible for giving conscientious and informed guidance to student advisees.

-4. Office Hours: Faculty members will post and observe regular office hours for consultation and guidance of students and will report those hours to the Department Chair.
+5. Office Hours: Faculty members will post and observe regular office hours for consultation and guidance of students and will report those hours to the Department Chair.